-All living beings - whether plant or animal - are nourished by light from the sun.
-While the mechanism by which we absorb and use sunlight differs, the effect is by and large the same: light allows all beings to live and thrive!
+All living beings - whether plants or animals - are nourished by light from the sun.
+While the mechanism by which we absorb and use sunlight differs, light allows all beings to live and thrive!

 Of course, you need no reminder that our modern lives have brought us increasingly indoors.

 While modernity breeds convenience, it also means less time spent outside receiving the health benefits of natural sunlight, and more time inside under artificial light - largely out of sync with natural light/dark cycles.

 Today, let’s explore the different ways light affects us.
 With the resulting demand and subsequent rise in natural solutions for indoor light, it helps to understand the mechanism behind how all light works.
 After all, artificial light and sunlight do affect us in similar ways!